 - Tics – repetitive, stereotyped, involuntary movements and vocalizations

-- Tourette’s syndrome – Genetic disorder with various movement and vocal tics (frequent muscle contractions).
+- Tourette’s syndrome – a genetic disorder with various movement and vocal tics (frequent muscle contractions).
 The symptoms often progress during childhood/adolescence and may come along with behavioral problems such as ADHD, obsessions, and compulsions can develop.
 Symptoms differ in severity.

 - Tremors – unintentional, rhythmic muscle movements (ex. resting tremor)